Previous Chapter Chapter 30: Honoring the Differences: Using Community Readiness to Create Culturally Valid Community Interventions Next Chapter

 Chapter 30: Honoring the Differences: Using Community Readiness to Create Culturally Valid Community Interventions

 More and more frequently, we hear that it takes a village to raise a child.
 Although that may be true, the village must be ready to assume that responsibility or it will not happen.
 Mobilizing and thereby changing a community system requires vision, voices, and commitment.
 Addressing any community social problem is a multifaceted task with many potential pitfalls.
 Changing national policy rarely has immediate local effects and may never have public support.
 Locally initiated efforts are not always successful either.
 They may also lack community investment.
-There are many good programs that have met with failure ...
+There are many good programs that have met with failure for any number of reasons. ...